Inorganic Spectroscopic Techniques

 Sample Preparation

-- Inorganic samples can be prepared for spectroscopic analysis in a variety of ways.
+- Inorganic samples can be prepared for spectroscopic analysis in a variety of ways, depending on the technique used.

 Data Analysis